kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v2/02-the-model.md

 ```

 ## Bug
-Zach has a function in router.js that is not defined `view.loadSingleContent()`, so temporarily comment it out until you get to the router.js code
+Zach has a function in `router.js` that is not defined
+`view.loadSingleContent()`, so temporarily comment it out
+until you get to the `router.js` code

 `js/router.js`

+This is the code Zach had:

 ```js
 /**